Is burping a newborn after breastfeeding necessary? Discover whether you still need to burp your breastfed baby—the answer might surprise you.

 But by burping him consistently after each feeding, you’re at least giving him a chance to expel any gas he might have.
 Plus, you’re keeping him upright or at an incline, which helps avoid spit up and digestion problems.

-If your baby fell asleep, even holding him over your shoulder with a burp cloth for a few minutes and patting his back is good practice before setting him down to sleep.
+If he fell asleep, even holding him over your shoulder with a burp cloth for a few minutes and patting his back is good practice before setting him down.

 3. Keep your baby upright